Despicable Me 2: Plot

 A mysterious aircraft steals a highly potent mutagen known as PX-41 from a laboratory in the Arctic Circle.
-Silas Ramsbottom, director of the Anti-Villain League (AVL), sends agent Lucy Wilde to recruit former supervillain Gru, who is forcibly brought to their headquarters and asked to help them track down the culprit and recover the mutagen.
-However, Gru refuses and informs Silas and Lucy that he has enough responsibilities as a father and as the owner of a jelly-producing business.
-Later, Dr. Nefario, Gru's assistant, quits to accept a job offer to assist another villain, convincing Gru to work with the AVL after all.
-He and Lucy are partnered and stationed at a shopping mall, with a cupcake store as their front.
+Silas Ramsbottom, director of the Anti-Villain League (AVL), sends agent Lucy Wilde to recruit former supervillain Gru.
+Gru refuses and informs Silas and Lucy that he has enough responsibilities as a father and as the owner of a jelly-producing business.
+Later, Gru's assistant Dr. Nefario is forced to retire and accept a job offer to assist another villain, which convinces Gru to work with the AVL after all.
+He and Lucy are stationed at a shopping center, with a cupcake store as their front.

-Gru immediately suspects that Mexican restaurant owner Eduardo Pérez might be "El Macho", a supervillain who was presumed dead after riding a shark into an active volcano with two hundred fifty pounds of dynamite strapped to his chest 20 years ago.
-That night, Gru and Lucy break into Eduardo's restaurant, but find no evidence that Eduardo has done anything villainous.
-Meanwhile, Gru's three adopted daughters, Margo, Edith and Agnes, who dream of having a mother one day, believe that Gru will eventually fall in love with Lucy, which Gru denies, saying his relationship with Lucy is only professional.
+Gru suspects that Mexican restaurant owner Eduardo Pérez might be "El Macho", a supervillain who was presumed dead twenty years ago after riding a shark into an active volcano with 250 pounds of dynamite strapped to his chest.
+Gru and Lucy break into Eduardo's restaurant, but find no evidence linking Eduardo with villainy.
+Meanwhile, Gru's adopted daughter Agnes, who dreams of having a mother one day, believes that Gru will fall in love with Lucy, which Gru denies.

 Despite holding Eduardo as his prime suspect, Gru agrees to pursue other leads, including the shop of wig merchant Floyd Eaglesan, where Lucy discovers traces of the mutagen.
 After witnessing Eduardo's son Antonio woo Margo, Gru renews his focus on Eduardo, who in turn invites the family to his Cinco de Mayo party.
-Gru's neighbor, Jillian, sets him up on a blind date with her friend Shannon.
-The date goes awry, with Shannon attempting to remove Gru's wig, but Lucy saves Gru from embarrassment by tranquilizing Shannon; Lucy helps Gru escape and the two begin to bond.
+Later that day, Gru's neighbor Jillian sets him up on a blind date with her friend Shannon.
+The date goes awry, but Lucy saves Gru from embarrassment by tranquilizing Shannon.
+The two subsequently begin to bond.
 The next day, the AVL arrests Floyd after finding a nearly empty jar of the mutagen in his shop.
-Despite Floyd's protest of being framed, Ramsbottom then closes the investigation and reassigns Lucy to Australia, leaving Gru heartbroken.
+Despite Floyd's protest of being framed, Ramsbottom closes the investigation and reassigns Lucy to Australia, leaving Gru heartbroken.